danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 ## Cognitive API - Code Walkthroughs

-Computer Vision and Text Analysis
+Computer Vision and Text Analysis - begin with Sarah's TEALS notebook

 This will will also include an introduction to the Azure Cognitive Services API.
 Students should use this as a guide to figuring out their idea, knowing that they will have to choose one or more to focus on in the next week.